CastleBby/612_FinalProject/README.md

 | 11   | Full ablation study                             | Completed  |
 | 12   | Final report + live demo                        | Completed  |

-**No group has ever completed the full future-work plan — we just did.**
 📚 References
 Zeng, A. et al. (2022).
 Are Transformers Effective for Time Series Forecasting? arXiv:2205.13504.